brianray/mm/README.markdown

 It is xlwt and google spreadsheets on steriods.

 ## Marmir is written with love

-He is the organizer of ChiPy (http://chipy.org), one of the top 25 tech in Chicago (according to Crains Oct 2011), been professionaly developing software for business for 15 years and he is sick of sub-par Python libraries for creating business spreadsheets, Brian Ray (@brianray) wrote Marmir.
+Brian Ray (@branray) wrote Marmir.
+Brian: is the organizer of ChiPy (http://chipy.org); one of the top 25 tech in Chicago (according to Crains Oct 2011); been professionaly developing software for business for 15 years ; and is sick of sub-par Python libraries for creating business spreadsheets.

-The name Marmir is
+The name Marmir name from cabining parts of the names Maura and Miranda, Brian's girls and who this software is deadicated.

 ## Marmir melts in your mouth